 As per our customer service article, they don’t have a choice though.
 Because customers have rights.
 Business have to support those rights.

 But what if it’s something else?

-For example, what if your business uses palm oil, but ignores the customer feedback that asks you not to?
-Or your business is still using un-recyclable packaging, even though customers tell you that’s what they want.
+For example, what if your business uses palm oil, but ignores the customer feedback which asks you not to?
+Or your business is still using un-recyclable packaging, even though customers tell you they want to recycle.

-There’s lot of examples of things that businesses do that customers don’t like.
+There’s lot of examples of things businesses do that customers don’t like.

 Like when they change the flavour or recipe, and customers prefer the old one. (e.g.the classic example of New Coke back in the 1980s).
 Or when they reduce the weight of a product, but keep the same price. (also known as shrinkflation).